filiphric/tesena-workshop-cypress/README.md

 My name is Filip.
 I’m a QA lead in [Slido](https://www.sli.do/) and a [Cypress ambassador](https://cypress.io/ambassadors/)

 ## What you’l find here
-You’ll find the application we are going to be testinSúčasťou repozitára je aplikácia a všetky učebné materiály ku workshopu.
-Väčšina kapitol kurzu začína súborom `zaciatok.js` alebo `zaciatok.ts`, ktoré je opísané vo videu.
-Počas workshopu môžeš písať kód spoločne so mnou.
-Konečný stav kódu je uložený v súbore `zaver.js` alebo `zaver.ts`.
-Väčšina kapitol taktiež obsahuje súbor `zoznamsa.js` alebo `zoznamsa.ts`, v ktorom je možné vyskúšať si popísané koncepty.
-Riešenie úloh je možné nájsť vždy popísané vo videu.
+You’ll find the application we are going to be testing and all education materials for the workshop.

 ## Trello app
-Aplikácia je kópiou aplikácie Trello.
-V aplikácii možno vytvárať boardy a zoznamy úloh.
-Medzi boardami je možné úlohy presúvať meniť ich stav, nastaviť im deadline či dokonca uploadnúť obrázok.
+App is a clone of popular application Trello.
+You can create boards, lists and tasks.
+You can change state of your board and task, set deadlines and upload pictures.

-### Inštalácia
+### Installation
-Inštalácia je jednoduchá, stačí zadať príkaz
+Very simple:
 1. `npm install`
 2. `npm start`
-3. A otvoriť aplikáciu v prehliadači na lokalite http://localhost:3000
+3. Open the app on http://localhost:3000

-### Databáza
+### Database
-Databázou je obyčajný json súbor, nachádzajúci sa v `trelloapp/public/data/data.json`.
-Uploadované súbory sa ukladajú do foldra `trelloapp/public/images`.
+Database is just a symple json file that you can find in `trelloapp/public/data/data.json`.
+Uploaded images are saved to `trelloapp/public/images`.

 ### Špeciálne API endpointy určené na uľahčenie práce s aplikáciou
 - Toto je zoznam endpointov, ktoré nevolá samotná aplikácia, no umožňujú meniť stav databázy podľa požiadaviek